In the book “Seabiscuit” about the famous Depression racehorse, his trainer had to teach the horse to pace himself.

 We need to think long-haul about ourselves.
 It’s easy to become discouraged with our spiritual growth when we analyze ourselves short-term.
 But look back 6 months or 6 years and you’ll see that Jesus has changed you.

 We especially need to think long-term when we’re suffering.
 Scripture tells us to look ahead to eternity to the weight of glory our afflictions are producing (2 CO 4.17-18).
 Looking at them short-term, they seem heavy and endless.
-But in heaven we’ll see how light and momentary they actually are.
+But in heaven, compared to the glory our trials produce in us, we’ll see how light and momentary they actually are.

 William Wilberforce began his battle to abolish slavery in England in 1787.
 Finally, after battling for 46 years, in 1833, Parliament passed the Slavery Abolition Act which abolished slavery in most of the British Empire.
 He died 3 days after the Act was passed.
 What if he had not had a long-haul mentality and quit after 5 years or 20 years?